-Continuing on with the digital images theme this program and others similar to it can provide children with a multimedia experience they will enjoy and be able to develop their creativity skills.
-These programs have colour, movement and sound so it is no surprise that it is quite appealing.
+Continuing on with the theme of the digital image this program and others similar to it can provide children with a multimedia experience they will enjoy and be able to develop their creativity skills.
+These programs have colour, movement, and sound so it is no surprise that it is quite appealing.

 It is just as appealing though for children with profound and multiple learning difficulties.
 PowerPoint can make learning meaningful and relevant.
 With the use of transition effects, it can reveal a favourite character with a single touch by using it with the Interactive Whiteboard.